 Where you live does affect your chances of admission.
 But there are so many other factors that are also important.
 Geography is not determinant.
 It can be a plus for some and a minus for others.
 But selective colleges and universities want more than your zip code.
 They want students who are curious, motivated, and courageous.

-If you need help in becoming the sort of student who can be admitted to top univerities–regardless of where you come from–give us a call or contact us via our website.
+If you need help in becoming the sort of student who can be admitted to top universities–regardless of where you come from–give us a call or contact us via our website.
 We’d be delighted to talk to you.